888.633.4362

 • Verify patient history and health status

-• Operate ultrasound equipment, record and analyze findings in real time during the exam, and communicate findings with interpreting and referring physicians
+• Record and analyze findings in real time during the exam

 • Evaluate tests and images relating to a patient’s condition